NYU-VIS-FALL2018/Terrorism/README.md

-# Project Name

-A Closer look into Terrorism
+# A Closer look into Terrorism

 **Authors**: Apoorva Shukla (as11445), Akanksha Nilosey (arn337), Reema Singhal (rrs459)